noooon/Abuse_1996/README.md

 This is a fork of the Abuse SDL2 port from http://github.com/Xenoveritas/abuse, which itself is a fork of the Abuse SDL port from http://abuse.zoy.org.

+I haven't decided what I'm going to do with this yet, I just feel like playing around with "modernising" a old project, for shits and/or giggles.

 --------

 1. Introduction